The Challenge: Find and Win New Customers

 When you don’t focus, and instead, try to be everything to everyone, you end up making a connection with no one.
 The ideal customer profile is one that is more likely to be successful with your product, you can acquire and support that customer profitably, there is expansion potential, and they’ll be an advocate for you… That is an Ideal Customer.

-An ideal customer profile is a description of the company — not the individual buyer or end user — that’s a perfect fit for your solution.
 The “customer” for enterprise technology in today’s market is no longer an individual "decision maker," but rather an organization that faces a variety of challenges both internally and externally which vendors need to take into account when considering their go to market strategy.
 So, while focusing on individual stakeholders in the buying process is critical, you must first identify the types of organizations to target before you map the buyer's journey, develop buyer personas, programs, and content.